aanu444/zerofitness.github.io/README.md

 **Version 2.0.0** was staged for deployment on the 4th of February, 2021 and includes the about page

 ---
+**Version 3.0.0** was staged for deployment on the 6th of February, 2021 and includes the connect page

+---
 ## Contributors

 - Omolola Odunowo <omololaodunowo@gmail.com>